 As an internationally active industry, Canadian insurers support efforts to combat protectionism, to continue to open up life insurance markets worldwide to foreign competition, and to create a truly level playing field across markets in the provision of life insurance products and services.
 Long-term and stable investments, a broader range of products and services for consumers, and the increased competition that in turn lowers costs for consumers tend to be the benefits brought to a country by granting entry to foreign-invested life and health insurers.

 In this regard, the industry both advocates and supports various bodies for free and fair trade in products and services ranging from life insurance, retirement and savings and wealth and asset management.
 The industry strongly supports the work of the World Trade Organization (WTO).
-The industry also supports the Canadian government in its efforts to strengthen economic ties with interested partner countries through bilateral free trade agreements (FTA's).
+The industry also supports the Canadian government in its efforts to strengthen economic ties with interested partner countries through plurilateral agreements such as the Trade in Services Agreement (TiSA) and the Trans Pacific Partnership (TPP) both of which are currently under negotiation as well as various bilateral free trade agreements (FTA's).
 Lastly, the CLHIA, in conjunction with counterpart associations around the world, closely follows the work of international standard setting bodies such as the G20, the Financial Stability Board (FSB), the International Association of Insurance Supervisors (IAIS) the Financial Action Task Force (FATF) and the Organization for Economic Cooperation and Development (OECD) in order to advocate on behalf of the industry on issues ranging from financial stability, capital standards, accounting, taxation, anti-money laundering and long-term investing.

 In terms of international business activities, as of 2013, the industry had:

-- invested assets worth $597 billion, or roughly half of its total, outside of Canada on behalf of its policy holders
+- invested assets worth $658 billion, or slightly more than half of its total, outside of Canada on behalf of its policy holders

 - paid out almost $61 billion in benefits to foreign policyholders; and

 - about 45 million clients outside Canada to whom it provides financial protection through life and health insurance policies and annuity contracts

 - a presence in over 20 countries around the globe including: